Good news! We offer installations in:

 An under sink waste pipe already in place.Find out more

-Room for your boiler under the sink.How much space do I need?
+Space for your QETTLE’s boiler tank under the sink.How much space do I need?

 |2L Boiler||223 x 170 x 293||mm|

 |7L Boiler||365 x 235 x 295||mm|

 |Filter system||90 x 90 x 345||mm|